-The entire namuda system including the invisible instrument is open for use by other composers and performers.
+The entire Namuda system including the invisible instrument is open for use by other composers and performers.
 Scientists interested in research into human gesture are also invited to explore the possibilities of the system.
 Other composers that have made use of it so far are Kristof Lauwers and Yvan Vander Sanden.
 The system has also been investigated by Hans Roels, Troy Rogers, Jin Hyun Kim, Dirk Moelants and others.
 Many applications have been developed on other platforms than our own GMT-programming environment.
 To facilitate this, we have designed a limited gesture sensor with built-in signal processing using a PIC micro-controller.
-This 'Picradar' sensor, as we baptized it, makes use of microwave radar (9.35 GHz) and outputs its data following the midi protocol.
-(6) It can readily be used in PD, available for the PC, for Linux and even running on a Mac.
+This 'Picradar' sensor, as we have baptized it, makes use of microwave radar (9.35 GHz) and outputs its data following the midi protocol [18].
+It can readily be used in PD,and is available for the PC, for Linux and can even run on a Mac.